 - High School Diploma or equivalent

 - Portfolio submission of 5-10 pieces (8+ pieces are recommended) of artistic work (e.g. sketches, renderings, design variations) in digital format.
-Successful portfolios reflect a broad range of techniques, influences, styles, and subject manner.
+Successful portfolios reflect a broad range of techniques, influences, styles, and subject matter.

 Admission is considered on a first qualified, first admitted basis.
 Do not submit admission documents until after you’ve applied for admission.
 Portfolios cannot be reviewed before you’ve applied for admission.

 For applicants whose first language is not English, please review English language proficiency requirements.

 Full course outlines are available here.Curriculum subject to change.